-Brands are known for what they don’t say as much as (and in many cases, more than) they’re known for what they do say.
+Brands are known for what they don’t say as much as (and in many cases, more than) what they do say.
 And it all resides in the brand development before any creative starts.

 It’s part of the strategy and translates into the ongoing tactics used by world-class brands all the time, though it’s incredibly easy to miss.
 Why?
 Because it’s what’s you don’t see or hear that tells the story.

 You Don’t Say!?

 Apple uses this tactic all the time.
 So do hybrid cars.
 The food industry uses it all the time to invent new categories and reinvigorate tired ones.
 Can your brand benefit from this overlooked strategy?